f9micro/f9-kernel/README.md

   - Flexible page, which describes an always size aligned region of an address space.
 Unlike other L4 implementations, Flexible pages in F9 represent MPU (Memory Protection Unit, available on ARM Cortex-M3/M4) region instead.
-  - Address space, which is made up of these flexpages.
+  - Address space, which is made up of these flexible pages.

 * System calls are provided to manage Address spaces:
   - grant: The memory page is granted to a new user and cannot be used anymore